memespring/wiki-platformland-content/government-platforms.md

 ## Internal

-https://cloud.gov.in/onboarding_procedure.php tools and platforms (these should possibly be a seperate page with a seperate name)
+https://cloud.gov.in/onboarding_procedure.php tools and platforms (these should possibly be a separate page with a distinct name)

 * Code version control
 * Single sign-on for public servants